You are here

 If you plan to take a certification test, it's essential that you know these standards.

-Working through the Study Guide for the test you plan to write is the best way to review the standards and identify gaps in your knowledge and skills.
+Working through the guide for the test you plan to write is the best way to review the standards and identify gaps in your knowledge and skills.

 It also helps you practise for taking a timed test in an invigilated setting.

-There are four Study Guides, one for each test:
+There are four Test Preparation Guides, one for each test:

-You can order each Study Guide in hard copy or as a download.
+You can order each guide as a download.

 More Study Options